run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/platform-administration/authentication/okta.md

       ![Select the options](images/okta.img8.png)

-*3rd Step:: Assign users to Okta's CITSmart application:*
+*3rd Step: Assign users to Okta's CITSmart application:*

 1. After completing the previous step, you need to click on the "Applications > Applications" tab and then on "Assign Applications" and choose the filter called "People";